aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 ## Tenets

 * **Works at any scale**: Designed to support 10B object buckets with 1B changes.
 Efficiency is key to achieving this.
 Re-running with a new inventory (to catch up, or following failures/cancellations) will not repeat completed operations (where possible, see FAQ 2).
 * **Fast at any scale:** Revert 1M changes in a 10B object bucket in under 1 hour, end to end, using S3 Inventory.
+Delete 100M delete markers in 3.5 hours (with 1000 concurrent lambda executions, and where S3 prefix partitioning permits).
 Revert a few thousand changes in a 1M object bucket in under 15 minutes, including real-time CSV inventory creation.
 * **Do no harm:** Do not delete data (never regular object versions, only delete markers).
 S3 Batch Operations jobs are created but not started by default.
 Ensure S3 Versioning is enabled.
 * **Flexible**: Use any inventory.
 Give users control of prefix and which operations to carry out.
 * **No assumptions**: Don’t assume which operations the user wants to run, which storage class to copy to, or encryption to use for copies.
 We can’t know what’s ‘correct’, so we ask.